Dr. Anthony Fauci Gets His Wish As Brad Pitt Plays Him On ‘Saturday Night Live’

 Pitt’s appearance as Fauci on Saturday had plenty of support, with many taking to Twitter to share their happiness at seeing the actor portraying him.

-The Saturday Night Live skit may be the closest that Americans see of Anthony Fauci for a few days.
-He has been absent from some of the White House daily coronavirus briefings this week, prompting a bit of concern from those who have come to trust him.
-Trump stirred concern after retweeting someone who shared the message #FireFauci when the top doctor publicly contradicted the president, though the White House later assured that his job is not at all in danger.
+The Saturday Night Live skit may be the closest that Americans see to Dr. Anthony Fauci for a few days.
+As NBC News noted, the top doctor has been absent from nearly all of the White House daily coronavirus briefings this week, prompting a bit of concern from those who have come to trust him.
+Part of this was fueled by Trump, who had previously retweeting someone who shared the message #FireFauci when the top doctor publicly contradicted the president, but the White House later assured that his job is not at all in danger.